Short Sale Question and Answers

-A Short sale happens when a homeowner is forced to sell their home due to some kind of financial hardship, which has caused them to no longer be able to stay obligated to their monthly mortgage payments, and in turn has to seek the approval of their lender to sell their home under market value because the home is no longer worth what it once was.
+A Short sale happens when a homeowner owes more than the value of their property and is forced to sell their home due to some kind of financial hardship, and in turn has to seek the approval of their lender to sell their home "short" of what is owed on it.
 A lender in more cases then non will opt for a short sale vs a foreclosure because of the costly affects from a foreclosure.

 How do you qualify for a Short Sale?

-Qualifying for a short sale consists of having a valid hardship and the documentation to back it up.
-Examples of some typically accepted hardships may be:
+The first step is to contact us at (877)737-4903 or fill out the form below.
+We are a network of experienced short sale agents who offer free help to home owners in hardship.
+We can typically qualify you with a brief phone call.
+Qualifying for a short sale typically consists of having a valid hardship and the documentation to back it up.
+Examples of some accepted hardships may be: